Dynamic Memory Allocation in C

 NULL

-to release memory that is no longer needed.free
+to release memory that is no longer needed. - Avoid using freed memory: After calling

 Happy coding!